 - 1. The announcement of distribution agreements for the sale of the Corporation's CardiolRx pharmaceutical CBD formulation in Canada; - 2.
-The commercial launch of CardiolRx pharmaceutical CBD in Q4 2019, which is expected to set a new industry standard for product purity and consistency; - 3.
-The initiation of a clinical trial program to begin in Q1 2020, designed to demonstrate impact of the Corporation's proprietary pharmaceutical CBD formulation on inflammatory heart disease; - 4.
+The commercial launch of CardiolRx pharmaceutical CBD in H2 2019, which is expected to set a new industry standard for product purity and consistency; - 3.
+The initiation of a clinical trial program in H2 2019, designed to demonstrate impact of the Corporation's proprietary pharmaceutical CBD formulation on inflammatory heart disease; - 4.
 The development of global expansion plans to support the commercialization of CardiolRx pharmaceutical CBD in Europe and Latin America.